 Waffle House shooting leaves 4 dead, several injured; gunman sought

-At least four people were killed and several others were injured early Sunday when a gunman opened fire at a Waffle House in Nashville, Tenn., police said.
+Authorities launched a manhunt for a gunman after at least four people were killed and several others were injured early Sunday in a shooting at a Tennessee Waffle House, police said.

 The alleged gunman, Travis Reinking, 29, began shooting at patrons around 3:25 a.m.
 Sunday at the Waffle House, located about 16 miles southeast of downtown Nashville, before fleeing the scene, Metro Nashville police said.
-Authorities had initially said Reinking was a person of interest, but later said he has been identified as a suspect.
+Authorities had initially identified Reinking as a person of interest, but later said the 29-year-old was a suspect.

 "If you see a nude guy walking around this morning call the police department," Don Aaron of the Metro Police Department told WTVF.

-A person at the restaurant had wrestled away the alleged shooter's rifle.
+Aaron said Reinking shot and killed two people outside the restaurant before entering the building and gunning down patrons, killing at least one person.
+At least two of the four injured suffered gunshot wounds.
+No other information about the victims were provided.

+A patron attempting to flee the gunfire saw the shooter struggling with the rifle at one point.
+The person charged at the shooter, wrestled the weapon away and tossed it across the restaurant’s counter, Aaron said.

-Police initially described the gunman as a man with short hair who was last seen walking on Murfreesboro Pike.
-He "shed his coat" after firing his gun and is nude.
+Police initially described the gunman as a man with short hair who was last seen walking on Murfreesboro Pike after the shooting.
+They added that Reinking allegedly shed his green coat after firing his gun and is nude.
+Several residents in the area reported seeing a naked man in the area.

+"A man believed to be Travis Reinking was last seen in a wood line near Discovery at Mountain View Apts. on Mountain Springs Dr. near the Waffle House.
+The man was seen wearing black pants and no shirt," Nashville police tweeted just after 8 a.m.
+Sunday.

-Authorities identified Reinking as a person of interest after finding the vehicle allegedly used by the gunman was registered in that name.
+Authorities identified Reinking as the suspect after finding the vehicle allegedly used by the gunman was registered in that name.
+Aaron said authorities are still gathering information on Reinking, but found that the alleged gunman’s license “goes back to Illinois.”
+Nashville police checked with authorities in Illinois who said Reinking has a history with firearms in that state.

 Pat Warner, Waffle House's director of PR and external affairs, said in a statement to Fox News that members of management are at the Nashville location assisting with the incident.
 He deferred all other questions to the Metro Nashville Police Department.